Scaling and Root Planning After Care

-Scaling and root planing usually takes multiple appointments to complete, as we normally treat one quarter to one half of the mouth at one appointment.
+Scaling and root planning usually takes multiple appointments to complete, as we normally treat one quarter to one half of the mouth at one appointment.
 Most of the time it is necessary to anesthetize the teeth and gums for this procedure.

 To help soothe the area, rinse with warm salt water two to three times a day.
 Use ½ teaspoon of salt dissolved in 8 ounces of warm water.
 Use all prescriptions, if prescribed, as directed.
 For discomfort, take one or two tablets of Tylenol or Extra Strength Tylenol every three to four hours, or two to four Ibuprofen (Motrin or Advil) 200mg tablets (400-800mg) every six hours.